-These plump-leaved colorful plants store water in their juicy tissues, making them a forgetful gardener’s dream.
-Give them well-drained soil and plenty of sun, and your succulents will look as healthy when you return from vacation as when you left.
+These plump-leaved colorful plants store water in their juicy tissues, making them a forgetful gardener's dream.
+Give them well-drained soil and plenty of sunlight, and your succulents will look as healthy when you return from vacation as when you left.
 In fact, they may look even better.

 1. Golden Jade Tree (Crassula ovata 'Hummel's Sunset')

 Especially during the cooler months, this cultivar's leaves take on bright golden centers with ochre margins.
 From late fall to winter, look for white flowers tinged with lavender.

 Why we love it: In the shade, it masquerades as its plainer green cousin, the common Jade Plant.
 What is more fun than a plant with a secret identity?

 2. Paddle Plant (Kalanchoe luciae)